Goldcrest partners logo

 While the gendered language has not aged well, the point here is that he didn’t focus on the details, but the vision of the future.
 JFK invited others to join him in making something seemingly impossible come true and his ambition was so compelling that it continued to inspire action even though he was not alive to see it happen.

-The benefits of a compelling Big Picture
+The benefits of a compelling big picture

-This ability to inspire is one of the chief virtues of a strong Big Picture.
+This ability to inspire is one of the chief virtues of a strong big picture.
 Teams thrive on clarity and focus, on working towards interesting and measurable goals, and on having clear timelines for achieving them.

 Once you have a Big-Picture goal, you and your team can get into the detail and plan what needs to be done, and the various steps that must be taken on a day-to-day basis to achieve it.